Union Jack flag icon Canada flag Canada Ireland flag Ireland

 All educational establishments will hold sensitive data about students and staff.
 Ensuring this data is stored safely is extremely important.

-For example – a staff laptop could be lost or stolen - data may be stored to the desktop, or confidential paperwork downloaded or a there may be a USB stick which holds data records, in all cases this would be considered a data breach.
+For example, a staff laptop could be lost or stolen - data may be stored on the desktop, or confidential paperwork downloaded, or there may be a USB stick which holds data records; in all cases, this would be considered a data breach.

 Ecclesiastical cyber insurance will also provide legal defence costs if you are sued for the accidental release of data.